gurinderskarwal/securepaytest/README.md

 ## How to run this application

-Clone the git repo using following command
+# Clone the git repo using following command
-#

 	git clone https://github.com/gurinderskarwal/securepaytest.git

+# Compile the application

+	mvn clean compile

+# Run the application

+	mvn test -DDwebdriver.chrome.driver=C:/tools/chromedriver.exe

+Assuming your chromedriver.exe is located in C:/tools.
+If not change this path to appropriate location on your system.

+This should open the brower and will do the required steps.

+Once tests are run report (report.html) will be availbale in target/cucumber-reports